Everything You Need to Start a YouTube Channel And The Tools to Monetize it Effectively

 These are the tools every video content creator will need for YouTube.

 Avoid Adobe Premiere at all cost.
 No need to pay for something so expensive when DaVinci Resolve has everything you need to edit YouTube videos and it's compatible with every OS.
 You can consider replacing it with iMovie if you have an Apple computer.
+The downside is that it takes a lot of time to learn as it's not meant for newbies.

 This is a tool that I highly recommend you install as you start on YouTube.
 You just need to create a free account and install the Chrome extension.
 It will add a ton of useful features to your channel like finding related tags, keyword research, competitor and channel analysis, and more.
 It's worth installing even if it's just for the free features.